scalapb/ScalaPB/docs/src/main/markdown/writing-plugins.md

    :::note The number 60001 above is just an example!
    It's important that different extensions do not use the same numbers so they do not overwrite each other's data.
-If you publish your plugin externally, [requset for an extension number here](https://github.com/protocolbuffers/protobuf/blob/master/docs/options.md).
+If you publish your plugin externally, [request for an extension number here](https://github.com/protocolbuffers/protobuf/blob/master/docs/options.md).
    :::